rickdevera/tenable_immersion_day_labs/LabExercise-02a.md

 ### VALIDATION QUESTION

-1. Which two places do I verify open pull requests
+1. What are two ways I can verify status of a pull request?
+2. Is there a way to integrate pull request with a ticketing system?